mun-lang/book/src/ch01-02-control-flow.md

     };
 ```

-The `number` variable will be bound to a value based on the outcome of the `if`
+Depending on the condition, the `number` variable will be bound to the value
-expression.
-The reason for this is that blocks of code evaluate to the last
-expression in them, and numbers by themselves are also expressions.
-This means
-the values that have the potential to be results from each arm of the `if` must
+of the `if` block or the `else` block.
+This means that both the `if` and `else`
-be the same type.
+arms need to evaluate to the same type.
 If the types are mismatched the compiler will report an error.